wizzard/SwiftFS/README.md

 Provide configure script with ```--enable-debug-mode``` flag if you want to get a debug build.
 Provide ```--enable-test-apps``` flag if you want to build test applications.

-How to start using HydraFS
+How to start using SwiftFS
 ------------------------
 ```
 export HydraFS_USER="Swift username"